-As much as I love my oatmeal or granola with yogurt in the morning, there are times when all I want is a mandazi to go with my coffee.
+As much as I love my oatmeal or granola in the morning, there are times when all I want is a mandazi to go with my coffee.
 Mandazi is basically fried dough and who can resist fried dough?
 Especially if that fried dough has sugar!
 Americans have their donuts and East Africans have their Mandazi.
 Donuts (Doughnuts…whatever) are typically sweeter and Mandazi usually have dry spices added to the flour – although I have noticed that in Nairobi, the spices are omitted.
 In the Coastal regions where Mandazi have been perfected, they remain true to the original recipe and they also add Coconut milk which makes them Mahamri.
 That’s the version I’m going to make.

 Typically, Mandazi are served with Chai (black tea with lots of milk, sugar and masala) in the morning because that’s what Kenyans drink over here (we were colonized by the Brits who started this tea-drinking habit among other things…